digitalbricklayer/techteapotcom/src/content/posts/csv-file-editor-options/index.md

 What are the alternatives?

 - [Csved](http://csved.sjfrancke.nl/index.html) -- looks just the job except that it assumes fixed width fields;
 - Windows notepad -- this would work OK, but would be pretty nasty to work with.
-All of the colums would be all over the place, so it would be difficult to ensure that all of the data is valid;
+All of the columns would be all over the place, so it would be difficult to ensure that all of the data is valid;
 - Excel -- enter the data in the wrong format, and hope I can convert to the correct format later using something like [Windows PowerShell](http://www.microsoft.com/windowsserver2003/technologies/management/powershell/default.mspx).

 None of the alternatives is particularly appetising.
 Anybody know of a ninja CSV file editor?
 Help...!